Last updated on February 6, 2026

 Do Tribal Cards Count as Creatures on the Stack?

-No. Tribal cards have a creature subtype (ex., giant, merfolk), but they aren’t creatures.
+No. Tribal cards have a creature subtype (ex., goblin, merfolk), but they aren’t creatures.
 They don’t trigger “whenever you cast a creature spell” effects.

 Will Tribal Cards Ever Come Back?

+As for how often to expect kindred/tribal, it is limited.
 According to responses from Mark Rosewater on his Blogatog Tumblr, he and the design team feel that you “can’t go half in,” which to me, sounds like they believe you have to label everything.
 Every burn spell, card draw spell, spot removal, sweeper, stax piece, and mana rock would have a creature type like goblin, wizard, rogue, elf, squirrel, shark, fox, ooze, or ouphe.
-That’s a lot of extra text that wouldn’t matter much most of the time, so the card type has been dropped.
+That’s a lot of extra text that wouldn’t matter much most of the time, so the card type sees sparse use.

 Tribal/Typal